 Licenses, Certifications, and Registrations

 Although not mandatory, certification for line installers and repairers is also available from several associations.
-For example, the National Joint Apprenticeship and Training Committee offers certification for line installers and repairers in several specialty areas.
+For example, BICSI offers certification for line installers and repairers, and the Electrical Training ALLIANCE offers certification for line installers and repairers in several specialty areas.

 In addition, The Fiber Optic Association (FOA) offers two levels of fiber optic certification for telecommunications line installers and repairers.

-Workers who drive company vehicles usually need a commercial driver’s license.
+Workers who drive heavy company vehicles usually need a commercial driver’s license.

 Entry-level line workers generally begin with an apprenticeship, which includes both classroom training and hands-on work experience.
 As they learn additional skills from more experienced workers, they may advance to more complex tasks.
-In time, they advance to more sophisticated maintenance and repair positions in which they are responsible for increasingly large portions of the network.
+In time, experienced line workers advance to more sophisticated maintenance and repair positions in which they are responsible for increasingly large portions of the network.

 Color vision.
 Workers who handle electrical wires and cables must be able to distinguish colors because the wires and cables are often color coded.